weecology/lab-manual/content/docs/field-work/portal-volunteer-guide.md

 * There is a large woodrat midden in the corner of the ramada (our shed).
 We don't really touch it.

 ### Alan
 Alan is Morgan's dad.
 He often meets us at the site and helps with the census.
 He brings two of his dogs.
-They're medium size and vocal, but they mostly interact with Alan...
+They're medium size and vocal, but they mostly interact with Alan.

 ### Logistics
 * We sleep in the truck, either in the back (it is a closed bed pickup truck, so the back of the truck has room for two tall people to stretch out) or horizontally across the front and back seats.
 Sleeping inside the cab might be warmer.
 When there are many people, or personal preference, we pitch tents around the area where we park the truck.
 * We go to the bathroom in a designated area a little way away from the camping area.
 We pack out toilet paper, and bury waste when appropriate.
 We may be able to drive to flush toilets during the day on Saturday, but unfortunately there's no way for us to completely avoid having to go to the bathroom outdoors.